 How to Store: Cover and store in the refrigerator for up to 5 days.
 It will freeze covered for up to 2 months.
 Thaw in the refrigerator for 1 day before reheating.

-There really is no substitute for the cognac other than brandy.
+- There is no substitute for cognac other than brandy.
 The only thing you could use is white wine instead, which will not flambe.
 If you cannot have alcohol at all, simply skip this procedure.

-It is ok to sub out the beef stock with chicken stock.
-If you do not have access to either then double to heavy cream amount and cook it until thickened before adding in the Worcestershire, Dijon, and lemon juice.
+- It is ok to sub out the beef stock with chicken stock.
+If you do not have access to either, then double the heavy cream amount and cook it until thickened before adding in the Worcestershire, Dijon, and lemon juice.